 Always download apps from trusted sources such as Google Play or Apple App stores.
 Also, make sure you check an app’s reviews online for negative user feedback or to see which apps have been involved in a data breach.

-This is just the tip of the iceberg but with these four simple steps, you’ll be on your way to a safer and better internet experience.
+This is just the tip of the iceberg but with these four simple steps, you’ll be on your way to a safe online experience.

-For more information, including resources and further advice regarding children accessing the internet, check out the eSafety Commissioner’s website.
+For more information, including resources and further advice regarding safe online access for children, check out the eSafety Commissioner’s website.